Sorry, you need to enable JavaScript to visit this website.

 Role and responsibilities

-Working with the service director and the College, you'll take responsibility for the preparation and delivery of one of the following modules.
+Working with the College, you'll take responsibility for the preparation and delivery of one cohort of the executive leaders programme which includes:

-- Module two – personal and inclusive leadership.
+• Module one – personal and inclusive leadership

 Deliver leadership events